LaxarJS/laxar/docs/manuals/adapters.md

 Also, there is the adapter for `'plain'`, which is part of the LaxarJS Core code base:

-  - [Plain adapter](https://github.com/LaxarJS/laxar/blob/master/lib/runtime/plain_adapter.js) for the `"plain"` technology
+  - [plain adapter](https://github.com/LaxarJS/laxar/blob/master/lib/runtime/plain_adapter.js) for the `"plain"` technology

 ## Using a Custom Adapter in a Project